English Language Arts

 Grade 6

-English Language Arts is taught over 2 periods back-to-back or, in some cases, with other class periods in between.
-Throughout the 80 minutes each day, students will work on improving their reading and writing skills.
+In 6th grade, English Language Arts is taught daily in two consecutive periods or, in some cases, with other class periods in between.
+For over 80 minutes each day, students focus on enhancing their reading and writing skills through engaging and purposeful activities.

 Grade 7